Private From Whom? Minimal Information Leakage in Auctions: First-Price Auctions

+To illustrate, suppose there are two bidders, $A$ and $B$, each with values in $\{1, 2, 3, 4, 5\}$.
+The labels in \cref{fig:fpa-choice-rule-example} plot $\phi^{FPA}$, where $i, v$ denotes bidder $i$ winning at a price of $b_i(v)$.
+If the designer chooses a descending then sealed-bid protocol with a threshold price between $b_i(3)$ and $b_i(4)$, the partition in \cref{fig:descending-then-sealed-bid-partition} describes the information that the protocol reveals to the auctioneer, $\mathcal{P}(\sim_{(P, A)})$.\footnote{For this numerical example, to be precise, we need $\max\{b_1(3), b_2(3)\} \leq \min \{b_1(4), b_2(4)\}$.}

-Suppose the designer cares about bidder privacy more than auctioneer privacy at small valuations (perhaps because post-auction competition is more intense at these valuations) but cares more about auctioneer privacy than bidder privacy at high valuations (perhaps because bidder with especially high valuations in this auction are more likely to win future auctions, which the auctioneer can use to their advantage).
-The designer may then choose to use a descending protocol on $\phi'$ with the simpler type space and a sealed-bid protocol on $\phi$ restricted to $\hat{\bm \Theta}$.
-This produces the following ``descending then sealed-bid'' protocol:
+Suppose the designer cares about privacy from bidders more than privacy from the auctioneer at low valuations (perhaps because post-auction competition is more intense at these valuations) but cares more about privacy from the auctioneer than privacy from bidders at high valuations (perhaps because bidders with especially high valuations in this auction are more likely to win future auctions, which the auctioneer can use to their advantage).
+The descending then sealed bid protocol may then be a natural choice: it reveals more information to the auctioneer about low valuations, but reveals more information to bidders in high valuations.
+This protocol also lies on the Privacy Frontier.